Building a skin care routine seems like it should be a pretty simple task, but when you actually try to get started, it can get kind of overwhelming.

 Take Off Your Makeup at Night

 We’ve all had one of those days – one where we get home so exhausted we can barely keep our eyes open and all we want to do is lie down and sleep.
-During those nights, the last thing that anyone wants to do is stay up even later to remove their makeup and do their skin-care routine.
-However, taking off your makeup at night and washing your face is extremely necessary.
+During those nights, the last thing that anyone wants to do is stay up even later to remove their makeup and do their skin care routine.
+However, taking off your makeup at night and washing your face are extremely necessary.

 You have probably heard it enough times before, but we will say it again: stay hydrated.
 Given that our bodies are composed of more than 50% water, it comes as no surprise that H20 is one of the most important energy sources for your body.
 We lose large amounts of water every single day and these fluids need to be replenished on a regular basis.
 Staying well-hydrated provides numerous benefits for the body, including fighting fatigue, reducing high blood pressure and high cholesterol, assisting in joint cartilage and repair, and more.